Consulate General of India

 16. Indian Council of Cultural Relations and the Chinese University of Hong Kong signed an MoU on ‘Establishment of the ICCR visiting professorship of Indian Studies’ in 2015.
 The MoU was renewed in May 2023.

 17. The International Day of Yoga is celebrated in Hong Kong every year since its inception.
 The event is well-attended, including by members of the Consular Corps, Indian Diaspora, expatriates and locals.
-In 2023, the event was organized at the Sun Yat Sen Memorial Park, which was attended by around 800 persons.
+In 2024, the International Day of Yoga event was organized at the Convention Hall in the Hong Kong Convention and Exhibition Centre (HKCEC), which was attended by around 550 persons.
+It also got coverage on DD India and Asia TV channel.

 Indian Community in Hong Kong